-The three tiers of cake are red velvet while the other two are chocolate sponge cake covered with butter cream and white icing.
-The cake was mounted on golden stand belonging to royal family and was placed in the St. George’s Hall at Windsor Castle before reception.
+The three tiers of cake are red velvet while the other two are chocolate sponge cake covered with buttercream and white icing.
+The cake was mounted on golden stand belonging to the royal family and was placed in the St. George’s Hall at Windsor Castle before the reception.

 About her experience of designing a royal wedding cake, Sphoe Cabot said, “The couple were very relaxed, very comfortable.
 I got the feeling the cake was something they were very excited about.
-It was a fun meeting as well because I don’t think it’s every day you have a meeting about cake and you get to try cake.”
+It was a fun meeting as well because I don’t think it’s every day you have a meeting about cake and you get to try the cake.”
 Talking about the non-traditional cake choice the designer said, “They were very excited about having red velvet, during the tastings red velvet and chocolate came out top.
 It’s a lovely thing to have at this time of year as well – it’s a nice rich cake.
 Not one cake is ever the same and this was extra because of the time of year and they wanted to keep it so seasonal – it was a real joy”.

 In the evening, Eugenie’s parents, Sarah and Andrew will host an evening reception for the guests at The Royal Lodge in Windsor Great Park, where the couple still lives.

-Zara Tindall and Autumn phillips were gorgeous in blue and green.
-I specially love Autumn’s dress.
+Zara Tindall and Autumn Phillips were gorgeous in blue and green.
+I especially love Autumn’s dress.
 Pippa Middleton Matthews who is in last month of pregnancy braved the wind to attend the wedding.
 She was accompanied by her husband James Matthews and her brother James Middleton.

 This wedding will be remembered for its elegance and taste.
-York family has faced criticism for a long time due to various reasons, but today was there day and they were shining like diamond.
+York family has faced criticism for a long time due to various reasons, but today was there day and they were shining like a diamond.

 Royal Weddings are always a happy occasion that I enjoy very much.
 I really love the traditional wedding setting especially the gown Eugenie chose.
-It was most probably the last big royal wedding of this generation and Royal Family did not disappoint the nation and followers.
+It was most probably the last big royal wedding of this generation and the Royal Family did not disappoint the nation and followers.